161st Meeting of the NATIONAL ADVISORY COUNCIL ON ALCOHOL ABUSE AND ALCOHOLISM

 Recovery is both a process of behavioral change and an outcome that incorporates time periods for two key components: remission from DSM-5 AUD and cessation from heavy drinking (a non-abstinent recovery outcome).

 The NIAAA definition also emphasizes the importance of biopsychosocial functioning and quality of life in enhancing recovery outcomes.
-NIAAA recently released an FOA (PAR-22-158/159) that includes a focus on research about the risk and resiliency factors related to recovery and relapse, including the factors that allow some people to recover without receiving formal treatment.
+NIAAA recently released an NOFO (PAR-22-158/159) that includes a focus on research about the risk and resiliency factors related to recovery and relapse, including the factors that allow some people to recover without receiving formal treatment.

 Integrating Treatment of AUD and Alcohol-Associated Liver Disease (ALD).
 Deaths from ALD increased by 22 percent between 2019 and 2020.
 ALD has become the leading indication for liver transplantation in the United States.
 Treating AUD with medications reduces the chances of developing ALD and the progression of existing ALD.
 On July 12-13, 2022, NIAAA hosted a workshop, “Clinical Trial Design for Integrated Care for Patients with Alcohol Use Disorder and Alcohol-associated Liver Disease,” to review the status of the integrated care models for patients with ALD in clinical settings, achieve common understanding of how to address the coexistence of ALD and AUD in clinical research, and identify approaches for treating alcohol use in patients with liver disease.